samuelmr/nordpool-ifttt/README.md

   when the price is below `lowTreshold`).
 Set to 24 if you don't need limits.
 - `iftttKey`: Activate your IFTTT maker channel and get the key from https://ifttt.com/services/maker_webhooks/settings.
+- `debugLevel`: Set to `0` to silence all console output.
+Increase to up to `4` in order to get more debugging information to the logs.
+  Run `node_modules/pm2/bin/pm2 logs "Nordpool IFTTT trigger"` to see the latest log entries.

 ## Usage